kylejgillett/und-atsc-python/README.md

 - ### Windows
     Open the Command Prompt, and use the `cd` command to change directories to a location where you would like to keep the Python environment.
 If you prefer to simply create the environment under \Users\your_username on your computer, skip to the next step.

-    1. In the Command Prompt, type:
+    1. If the Command Prompt, type:
     ```cmd
     git clone https://github.com/jordanichristian/und-atsc-python.git
     ```

     > **Note:** If the above command doesn't work, [download and install Git for Windows](https://gitforwindows.org/).
 Keep all of the default selected options during the install.
 After installation is complete, close the Command Prompt, open a new Command Prompt, and try the `git clone` command again in the Command Prompt.

-    2. then enter the new directory:
+    2. Then enter the new directory:

     ```cmd
     cd und-atsc-python